f-flores/liri-node-app/README.md

 # liri-node-app

 liri-node-app

 The liri-node-app is a terminal based app that processes commands like my-tweets.

-### Usage
+## Usage

 `node ./liri.js my-tweets` -- returns my most recent 20 tweets.

+ `node ./liri.js spotify-this-song <songName>` -- takes in a song name and returns information about
+    that song, including song title, artist, album and a preview link

+  `node movie-this <movieName>` returns the following information about a movie: title, year,
+    IMDB Rating, Rotten Tomatoes Rating, Countries where movie was produced, Plot, Actors, and languages

+  `node do-what-it-says`

 ### Installation

 This app can be cloned with the following command from a terminal.

 However, in order to successfully run this app, a few programs must be already installed as prerequisites.

 1. git must be installed.
   [Download git.](https://git-scm.com/downloads)

 2. nodejs must also be installed.